-The designation codes of these National normalized cables are defined in national standards, e.g. in Germany according to DIN VDE xxxx, in France according to UTE NF Cxxxx, in Belgium according to NBN xxxx, etc...
+The designation codes of National normalized cables are defined in national standards, e.g. in Germany according to DIN VDE 0281/0282/...., in France according to UTE, in Belgium according to NBN xxxx, etc..
+A comparison of the different designation codes according to European and member state standards for a single core PVC insulated cable with a solid copper conductor is given in Table 1-17.